TAMUparametric/PPOPT/doc/controller_gain.rst

 Maximal Controller Gain
 =======================

-In some optimal control applications it can be beneficial to not just solve the optimal control problem (in this case a Model Predictive Control (MPC) problem), but also have a bound on the controller gain to verify robustness of a controller.
+In some optimal control applications it can be beneficial to not just solve the optimal control problem, but also have a bound on the controller gain to verify robustness of a controller.
 In this example we will show how to compute the maximum gain of an MPC using PPOPT.
 Here we will use the an example 10.4.1 from the book 'Multi-Parametric Optimization and Control' by Pistikopoulos, Diangelakis, and Oberdieck.

 The maximum gain of a controller can be seen as the :math:`\kappa_p`, where :math:`\theta_1` and :math:`\theta_0` can be seen as realizations different process states, and :math:`u_0(\theta_1)` and :math:`u_0(\theta_0)` are the corresponding initial control actions that are applied at the first time stage of each MPC.

 .. math::
     || u_0(\theta_1) - u_0(\theta_0)||_p \leq \kappa_p ||\theta_1 - \theta_0||_p

-The mathematical description of the controller that we are looking at today.
+The mathematical description of the controller that we are looking at today can be seen below.
 This is based on a state space model, with constraints on state, inputs, operational constraints, and a terminal set constraint.
 This considers 10 time steps into the future.

 .. math::